sanekgusev/beemsterstraat370/index.md

 header:
   overlay_image: /assets/images/livingroom-facingWindow.jpg
   overlay_filter: 0.3
-  caption: "Our fabulous sunny livingroom"
+  caption: "Fabulous sunny livingroom"
   cta_label: "See Photos"
   cta_url: "/photos"
 ---

 # The Apartment

 We're renting out our fully furnished lovely little apartment.
-Located in the laidback Amsterdam Noord neighborhood, with parks, schools and shopping malls within walking distance, it's far enough from the hustle and bustle of Amsterdam's touristic city center, yet still well-connected to the Amsterdam Centraal station and the rest of the city.
+Located in the laidback Amsterdam Noord neighborhood, with parks, schools and shopping malls within walking distance, and the metro not much farther, it's far enough from the hustle and bustle of Amsterdam's city center, yet still well-connected to the Amsterdam Centraal station and the rest of the city.

-It's a single bedroom-turned-1.5-bedroom apartment with a new corner kitchen in the living room.
+It's a single bedroom-turned-1.5-bedroom apartment with a corner kitchen in the living room.
 In addition to the master bedroom there's also a second, smaller, bedroom which could serve as a small home office or a kids' bedroom (our son loved it!).

 Our apartment has separate toilet and bathroom.
 There's also a huge storage room downstairs for all your bicycles and whatnot.

 A picture is worth a thousand words.
-If you haven't already, take a look at the [photos]({{ site.url }}/photos/)!
+If you haven't already, take a look at the [photos]({{ site.url }}/photos/).
+These are a little bit out of date now, with the desks in the main bedroom and the small bedroom being replaced.
+The bedroom will no longer have any wallpaper and will instead be painted all white.

 # Rental price and duration

-€ 1150/month, transferred mothly to our Dutch bank account.
-We don't charge any contract signing fees.
+€ 1200/month, transferred monthly to our Dutch bank account.
+There are no contract signing fees.

 Gas/electricity, water, internet, etc. are __not__ included.

-The initial rental agreement will be signed for 2 years.
-The rental agreement can be prolonged after that.
+The rental agreement will be signed for 2 years.
 As per the Dutch law the renter will be able to cancel the agreement with a 1 month notice at any time.

-Preference will be given to candidates intending to rent for 1 year or longer.
+Preference will be given to candidates intending to rent for for the entire 2 years.

 # Location